 Delivery performance can make or break your customer’s experience with your brand.
 You can have the best customer service and easiest buying process – but if the delivery is late or the item arrives damaged, that’s what your customer will remember.
-According our most recent survey, Last Mile Delivery Wars, 73% of customers will not return after just one poor delivery experience.
+According the Last Mile Delivery Wars survey research, 73% of customers will not return after just one poor delivery experience.

 Costs are constantly on the rise, too – so it can be a delicate balancing act between investing in good delivery partners while keeping within tight budget restraints.
 But this balance between cost, speed, and customer experience can be managed with a few tweaks to your logistics management.